Skip to content

 Prerequisites and Basic Requirements

-• Privileges: Root access or sudo privileges are required for system-wide package installation and Docker management.
+• Privileges: Root access or sudo privileges are required to install Docker, manage system services, and configure the firewall.

 FQDN of the Final Panel